Missouri grinds out 1st victory over Kentucky in five years

 THE TAKEAWAY

-Missouri: After opening the season with two blowout losses, the Tigers have won two in a row as underdogs to inject new life into their season under first-year coach Eli Drinkwitz.
+Missouri: After opening the season with two blowout losses, the Tigers have won two in a row as underdogs to inject new life into their season under first-year coach Drinkwitz.
 Missouri ended a five-year losing streak against Kentucky.

-Kentucky: Coach Mark Stoops pulled senior quarterback Wilson after three unproductive drives in the first quarter and replaced him with Joey Gatewood.
+Kentucky: Stoops pulled senior quarterback Wilson after three unproductive drives in the first quarter and replaced him with Joey Gatewood.
 Stoops went back to Wilson in the second half, before shifting to Gatewood for the final possession.
 Neither player had much success.
 Wilson completed 3 of 9 passes for 35 yards, and Gatewood was 1 of 4 for 12 yards.

 UP NEXT